IBMStreams/streamsx.topology/doc/releases/1.16/pythondoc/_sources/restrictions.rst.txt

   In this example, `set_parallel(3)` is ignored.

+* When tuples are nested within other tuples in a stream schema, the call style of instances of `StreamSchema` for a callable is always dict, whatever value the `style` property has.
+When the return value of a callable represents also a structured schema with nested tuples, the return type must also be a `dict`.
+Otherwise the behaviour is not defined.

 * No schema support for container types (list, map, set, and the like) with non-primitive value or element types as value or element types for other containers, also when encapsulated in a named tuple::

     class A_schema(typing.NamedTuple):